 Prof. van Beusechem received a MSc degree in Medical Biology from the VU University Amsterdam; and a PhD degree (cum laude) from the University of Leiden.
-Currently, he is professor of Applied Molecular Oncology and head of the Laboratory Medical Oncology at the VU University Medical Center; director of the RNA Interference Functional Oncogenomics Laboratory, a Cancer Center Amsterdam core facility for whole-genome siRNA library screening; theme leader Target Discovery & Preclinical Therapy Development at the Cancer Center Amsterdam; and Chief Scientific Officer of ORCA Therapeutics BV, a biopharmaceutical company focusing on the development of new anti-cancer treatments using oncolytic viruses.
+Currently, he is professor of Applied Molecular Oncology at the VU University; head of the Laboratory Medical Oncology at Amsterdam University Medical Centers; director of the RNA Interference Functional Oncogenomics Laboratory, a Cancer Center Amsterdam core facility for whole-genome siRNA library screening; and Chief Scientific Officer of ORCA Therapeutics BV, a biopharmaceutical company focusing on the development of new anti-cancer treatments using oncolytic viruses.
 His main research areas include development of oncolytic immunotherapies using recombinant adenoviruses; and discovery of novel therapeutic targets for effective cancer therapy using functional genomics approaches.

-Dr. Collin is associate professor within the department of Genetics of the Radboud Academical Medical Center.
+Prof. Collin is professor within the department of Genetics of the Radboud Academical Medical Center.
 His research group is working on the development of gene therapies for treatment of selected genetic subtypes of inherited retinal dystrophy.
 This disease causes blindness or severe visual impairment.
-The therapeutic strategies that are developed within Dr. Collin’s lab are aimed at correcting the genetic deficiencies causing the disease.
+The therapeutic strategies that are developed within Prof. Collin’s lab are aimed at correcting the genetic deficiencies causing the disease.

 Prof. Enrico Mastrobattista